 These documents are critical as they relate directly to the property being transferred.

-- Sale Deed: This is the primary legal document.
+- Lease Deed or Transfer Deed: This is the primary legal document.
 It must be drafted by a lawyer and executed on non-judicial stamp paper of the appropriate value.

-- Chain of Title Deeds: All previous sale deeds and related documents that establish the history of ownership.
+- Chain of Title Deeds: All previous transfer deeds and related documents may be required that establish the history of ownership.

 - NOC (No Objection Certificate): From the relevant authority (e.g., Noida, GNIDA, or YEIDA) confirming there are no outstanding dues or objections to the sale.